- My Baking Addiction - http://www.mybakingaddiction.com -

 Red Velvet Cupcakes In A Jar

 I know, I know, I’ve said it a gazillion times, I don’t really do the girly pink thing for Valentine’s Day.
 Having two 8-year old girls in the house over Valentine’s Day weekend quickly changed things.
-Brian’s daughter, Lexi, and her friend were with us this weekend which compelled me to get in touch with my girly, glittery, and pink loving side.
+My friend’s daughter, Lexi, and her friend were with us this weekend which compelled me to get in touch with my girly, glittery, and pink loving side.

 For breakfast I indulged them in pink, heart-shaped pancakes which evoked little 8-year-old squeals and lots of photos on their iPods.
 We did the whole shopping, lunch, and picking out Valentines thing and I decided that I couldn’t let the weekend pass by without making them a sweet and yes, girly Valentine’s Day dessert.